-Mimosa, 2nd-brightest in Southern Cross | EarthSky.org
+EarthSky | Mimosa, 2nd-brightest star in Crux

 Northerners’ guide to the Southern Cross

-How to see Beta Crucis.
-Blue-white Mimosa (or Beta Crucis, or Becrux) is the 19th brightest star in all the heavens.
-It is the second-brightest star in the constellation Crux the Southern Cross.
+Blue-white Mimosa is the 19th brightest star in all the heavens.
+It is the 2nd-brightest star in the constellation Crux the Southern Cross.
 The Cross is a Southern Hemisphere constellation, and you will not see Mimosa north of 30 degrees north latitude.
-That is approximately north of a line that runs from St. Augustine, Florida, to New Orleans and Austin, Texas, in the U.S. Other cities near this latitude include Cairo in Egypt and New Delhi in India.
+Some cities near 30 degrees north latitude are Austin, Texas; Cairo, Egypt and New Delhi, India.
 Southern hemisphere observers know and love Mimosa, though, and it is circumpolar for latitudes of about 30 degrees south and higher.

-A midnight culmination occurs when a star is roughly opposite the sun, and ensures that it will be above the horizon a maximum amount of time.
+A midnight culmination occurs when a star is roughly opposite the sun.
+It ensures that the star will be above the horizon a maximum amount of time.
 This occurs for Mimosa on or about April 2 each year.

 The nearer the observer is to the northern observation limit of about 30 degrees, the lower the star will climb into the sky and the shorter the time it will be visible.
 For example, from Austin, the star barely skirts the horizon for about a half hour at most.
 Likely it could not be seen at all due to the dimming affects of Earth’s atmosphere.
 From Miami it rises almost 5 degrees above the horizon and stays up more than four hours.